tomokr/titanic/README.md

 ## Conclusion

-If you want to survive the accident like Titanic, you should be a rich and young woman!!
+If you want to survive the accident like Titanic, you should be a rich and old woman!!